aarongreenwald/angularjs-components/README.md

 doesn't mean the users think of the data in a tabular way.
 Grids should be used only when that's the way the data is organized in a users mind - the stuff that goes in spreadsheets, like financial data.)

-The demo app contains a demo of the various ways this works.
-You can also check out this plunkr for a quick preview: http://plnkr.co/edit/R2md6Pt7rpzEkSG4cXHY?p=preview
+The app contains a demo of the various ways this works.
+You can also check out this plunkr: http://plnkr.co/edit/R2md6Pt7rpzEkSG4cXHY?p=preview

 ###Usage